lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

 - remove EmptyCell() and match for Number(0) in printRow instead?

-- in generateBoard effect to generate player board?
+- in generateBoard: effect to generate player board?

+- improve (invalid input) messages

+- flood fill seems to be slow in some cases -> how to improve speed? (idea: when Set is available, use Set here?)

+- improve general look of the game (use "fancy" things of tty library, bold letters, colors,...)

+- use more effects where possible

+- write good Documentation

+- Clean up (shorter functions, move functions to separate files, improve names, ...)

 ---